pgdr/talks/sw-demystified/PITCHME.md

 > Access to developers is a bigger threat to business success than access to
 > capital.

+In fact,

+> People are not your most important asset.
+The right people are.

 +++
 ### Software development